telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 ## Formatting Strings

-Formatting Strings used in reports are applied on rendering the document in the selected format.
+Formatting Strings used in reports are applied to rendering the document in the selected format.
 To preserve the result from previewing the document, formats are saved as custom formatting strings in the Excel file.
-Otherwise, culture specififc setting can change the data meaning in the Excel file.
+Otherwise, culture-specific settings can change the data meaning in the Excel file.

 >tip If an item's Value property is evaluated as a string, the Numeric/DateTime formatting string will not be applied.